Quansight/Quansight-website/apps/labs/posts/announcing-labs-annual-report-2022.md

 We at Quansight Labs are delighted to share our first-ever annual report with you!

 In these pages, we reflect on the past year and share how we're progressing towards our mission to sustain and grow community-driven open source projects and ecosystems.
+Take a look at the infographic below for a quick report-summary.

 <img src="/posts/announcing-labs-annual-report-2022/annual-report-infographic.jpg" alt="TODO" />